asyncapi/website/pages/blog/websocket-part1.md

 Currency trading is a topic I know nothing about :man_shrugging: but it feels interesting to explore more.
 Documentation of the 1st and 2nd API looks familiar from look&feel perspective.
 I think we can make a bet they are already using AsyncAPI, and Kraken most probably is still running on version 1.
 Let's release the Kraken then.

 > I'm sorry if you expected me to describe with AsyncAPI Shrek's interface.
-It would be fun, but only fun, and except of fun, I'd like also to teach you something.
+It would be fun, but only fun, and I'd also like to teach you something.

-I'm gonna try to write an AsyncAPI document for Kraken API  after playing with the API and basing it on the [current documentation](https://docs.kraken.com/websockets/).
+I will write an AsyncAPI document for Kraken API after playing with the API and basing it on the [current documentation](https://docs.kraken.com/websockets/).

 ### Playing with WebSocket API